rafaeltardivo/ddi-api/README.md

 ## Architecture

-This is **lightweight** DDD application.
+This is a **lightweight** DDD application.
 The api is the adapter, the use_cases are the domain and the repository is the bridge between domain and infrastructure.

 ## Configurations